jESC-Solutions/jESC-Prep-Work/README.md

-# jESC-Prep-Work
-A collection of our Prep work for our project.
+This is a collection of our prep work for jESC.